Frequently asked questions about the Snowmobile Club

 Question: Is there any place to buy Gas and Food on the trail in the Laurel Highlands trail system ?

-Also, it should be noted that the Sporting clays area near the 7Springs airport is now going to be open in the winter.
-We have rerouted the trail there and 7Springs has made a major investment in a building for food as well.
-So, if you are hungry for someplace good to stop (instead of the usual quick food fare at the Tahoe lodge) stop at the Sporting clays restaurant.
+Food at the Highlands Sporting Clays: It should be noted that the Sporting clays area near the 7Springs airport is open in the winter.
+HighlandsSporting Clays has made a major investment in the facilities for food and trap shooting.
+So, if you are hungry for someplace good to stop, go to the Sporting clays restaurant.
 The food is excellent !
 Here's a link to it.
-7Springs Sporting Clays
+Highlands Sporting Clays

 Question: How big is the trail system in the Laurel Highlands ?